Christian V of Denmark: Reign

 Like Charles XI of Sweden, who had never been outside Sweden, Christian V spoke only German and Danish and was therefore often considered poorly educated due to his inability to communicate with visiting foreign diplomats.
 Christian V was also often considered dependent on his councillors by contemporary sources.
 The Danish monarch did nothing to dispel this notion.
 In his memoirs, he listed "hunting, love-making, war and maritime affairs" as his main interests in life.

 Christian V introduced the Danish Code (Danske Lov) in 1683, the first law code for all of Denmark.
 He also introduced the similar Norske Lov (Norwegian Code) of 1687 to replace Christian IVs Norwegian Code from 1604 in Norway.
 He also introduced the land register of 1688, which attempted to work out the land value of the united monarchy in order to create a more just taxation.

 During the reign of Christian V, Denmark's trade in cattle that had declined due to catastrophic fires and wars had been restored, and livestock and crop exports had also surpassed Frederick III, with thousands of cattle entering and leaving Jutland through the Oxen Way.
 After entering and fattening in the Danish King's German enclave County of Oldenburg, the cattle reached the big market in Wedel.
-From there, cattle are resold to all parts of North Germany via Stade, Hamburg and Lübeck.
-As the population continues to soar at the end of the seventeenth century, demand for beef, grains and fish is increasing, both throughout North Germany and on the Baltic coast alone.
+From there, cattle were resold to all parts of North Germany via Stade, Hamburg and Lübeck.
+As the population continued to soar at the end of the seventeenth century, demand for beef, grains and fish increased, both throughout North Germany and on the Baltic coast alone.
 In terms of the number of livestock shipped to the South, in 1680 each market had reached 40,000 cattle.
-Traditional export commodities, including fish and grains, have increased their exports since the beginning of the seventeenth century.
+Traditional export commodities, including fish and grains, increased their exports since the beginning of the seventeenth century.

-The agricultural products exported by Denmark, especially cattle, have made a lot of money from Germany and the Netherlands for the Danish royal family, the aristocrats and the town residents.
+The agricultural products exported by Denmark, especially cattle, made a lot of money from Germany and the Netherlands for the Danish royal family, the aristocrats and the town residents.
 During his reign, science witnessed a golden age due to the work of the astronomer Ole Rømer in spite of the king's personal lack of scientific knowledge and interest.
 He died from the after-effects of a hunting accident and was interred in Roskilde Cathedral.